I'm a Celebrity...Get Me Out of Here! (British TV series) series 3

 The third series of I'm a Celebrity...Get Me Out of Here! began on 26 January 2004 and ended on 9 February 2004.
 The programme ran for 15 days (16 days if counting the morning the finalists exited) and was sponsored by First Choice Holidays.
-The series was won by Kerry Katona (McFadden at the time).
+The series was won by Kerry Katona (McFadden at the time) who donated her winnings to Temple Street Children's Hospital and Variety - the Children's Charity of Ireland.

+Ant & Dec presented the main show on ITV, whilst Mark Durden-Smith and former contestant Tara Palmer-Tomkinson hosted the spin-off show I'm A Celebrity...
+Get Me Out of Here...
+Now! on ITV2.
+Live streaming continued this series and was broadcast after midnight on ITV1, and from 2am on ITV2.

 This series saw contestants Peter Andre and Katie Price (named Jordan) start a high-profile relationship which would feature in tabloids and magazines for the five years they were together.
 Price returned to the jungle for a second time in 2009.

 Celebrities

 10 celebrities participated in the series: